devbridge/Styleguide/README.md

 ```

 ##### To add CSS resources of the project to the styleguide: #####
 Styleguide snippets are loaded through iframe using `template.html` file.
-All css references should be defined their.
+All css references should be defined there.

 ##### To start styleguide server: #####
 Styleguide component have two modes - read-only and editor.
-In order to work with snippets, categories or scrape scss variables, you need to start styleguide server:
+In order to work with snippets, categories or scrape scss variables, you need to be in editor mode by starting styleguide server:

 * Make sure you have gulp task created:
     ```